arindamdas007/AtliQ-Technologies-Data-Analytics-Internship-PowerBI/README.md

 Head of Data Analytics | AtliQ Technologies Pvt.
 Ltd.<br>
 Website: www.atliq.com

+# E-mail #2:
+<h2>Data Normalization</h2><br>
+<b>Arindam Das,</b><br>

+Well done with the previous task.
+I have a new one for you.

+One of our client projects requires minor support.
+The dataset is currently in a de-normalized form, and we need your help to transform it into a normalized form.

+Your task will involve creating proper fact and dimension tables based on the dataset, which can be found in the "fact_order_lines.csv" file.

+Here are a few screenshots of the dataset to give you a better idea of what it looks like and how the final output should be presented:

+<b>Input Data</b>

 # WEEK 2:
 ## E-mail #1: Create This Variance Report
 ### Variance Analysis